 Connectors

-Connect your app to third-party services like Stripe, Slack, Resend, and ElevenLabs.
+Connect your app to third-party services like Slack, Resend, and ElevenLabs.
 Credentials are encrypted and actions are pre-authenticated.

 Available connectors